Embassy of the United States, Manila: Embassy sections

-The Embassy exercises a number of functions in its representation the Government of the Philippines, including political, administrative, economic, public diplomacy, and consular affairs, that are managed under the Ambassador by counselors from the U.S. Department of State.
+The Embassy exercises a number of functions in its representation to the Government of the Philippines, including political, administrative, economic, public diplomacy, and consular affairs, that are managed under the Ambassador with help of counselors from the U.S. Department of State.

 For bilateral development projects, the managing office is the United States Agency for International Development, while military affairs are managed by Defense Attaché and the Joint U.S. Military Assistance Group in the Philippines.
 The Veterans Administration also has its only overseas office, and outpatient clinic, at the Embassy in Manila.